-Elon University is a comprehensive, coeducational, residential college located in the heart of the Piedmont near Burlington, North Carolina.
+Elon University is a comprehensive, coeducational, residential university located in the heart of the Piedmont near Burlington, North Carolina.
 Founded in 1889, Elon is the third largest of North Carolina's 36 private colleges and universities.

-Elon offers its 4,796 students a dynamic academic program featuring a solid liberal arts education and excellent professional programs in business, communications and education.
+Elon offers its 4,900 students a dynamic academic program, featuring a solid liberal arts education as well as excellent professional programs in business, communications, and education.
 Elon also is a national leader in experiential education.
-Students regularly connect knowledge with experience in programs such as study abroad, internships, research, service learning and leadership.
-With 48 undergraduate majors, an average class size of 22, a 15-1 student-faculty ratio and world-class facilities, Elon provides an ideal learning environment where students are encouraged to investigate for themselves and become independent learners.
+Students regularly connect knowledge with experience in programs such as study abroad, internships, research, service learning, and leadership.
+With 50 undergraduate majors, an average class size of 22, a 15-1 student-faculty ratio, and world-class facilities, Elon provides an ideal learning environment where students are encouraged to investigate for themselves and become independent learners.
 Elon faculty are devoted to teaching and are accessible to their students.
-Eighty-five percent hold the highest degrees in their fields.

-The 2004 National Survey of Student Engagement found that Elon is among the nation's top schools in five benchmarks of academic excellence - level of academic challenge, active learning, interaction with faculty, educational opportunities outside the classroom and supportive campus environment.
-In addition, Elon ranked in 6th place out of 131 Southern regional universities in the 2005 U.S. News & World Report's America's Best Colleges rankings.

-Elon offers students exciting opportunities and academic challenge with six selective, four-year Fellows programs.
-They are Honors Fellows, Science Fellows, Journalism and Communications Fellows, Leadership Fellows, Jefferson-Pilot Business Fellows and the North Carolina Teaching Fellows Program.
+Eighty-five percent of the full-time faculty hold the highest degrees in their fields.
+Elon's distinctive programs and learning styles have received national recognition.
+For the fifth year in a row, the National Survey of Student Engagement (NSSE) named Elon one of the top universities in the nation in engaging students in learning.
+In the survey, students gave Elon high marks in five (5) categories: level of academic challenge, active learning, interaction with faculty, enriching educational experiences, and supportive campus environment.
+In addition, Elon is now ranked 6th (up from 9th in 2004) among 131 Southern regional colleges and universities in the 2005 edition of U.S. News & World Report's "America's Best Colleges."
+Elon ranks #1 on a list of 100 outstanding (but underappreciated) colleges in "Harvard Schmarvard: Getting Beyond the Ivy League to the College That is Best for You," a book by Jay Mathews.
+Additionally, the 2005 edition of the Kaplan guide lists Elon University as one of thirty "hidden treasure" colleges and universities in the nation, while the Princeton review lists the institution among the nation's top schools in its 2005 "The Best 357 Colleges" guide.
+The Fiske 2005 guide refers to Elon as "a rapidly rising star" institution.
+Elon offers students exciting opportunities and academic challenge with six (6) selective, four-year Fellows programs.
+These include Honors Fellows, Science Fellows, Journalism and Communications Fellows, Isabella Cannon Leadership Fellows, Jefferson-Pilot Business Fellows, and the NC Teaching Fellows.
 Outside the classroom, Elon students have many opportunities to put their learning into practice and grow personally.
-There are more than 150 student organizations, including academic honor societies, intramural and club sports, Greek organizations, student media and performing ensembles.
-Elon also has 16 teams that compete in NCAA Division I (I-AA football) and the Southern Conference.
+The university competes in 16 intercollegiate men's and women's sports in NCAA Division I (I-AA in football), and is a member of the Southern Conference.